-The center takes a comprehensive approach to developing specialized knowledge, methods and curricula for integrating health care delivery science into Mayo's educational offerings.
+The center takes a comprehensive approach to developing specialized knowledge, methods and curricula for integrating health care delivery science into Mayo Clinic's educational offerings.
 The educational program seeks to:

-- Create and evaluate learning resources that promote health and health care for providers, patients and the community
+- Create and evaluate learning resources that promote health, health care and innovation for providers, patients and the community

-- Provide an educational infrastructure that provides health care delivery learning opportunities that meet the individualized needs of a wide variety of learners
+- Launch an educational infrastructure for dissemination and diffusion of learning opportunities that meet the individualized needs of a wide variety of learners

-- Ensure a workforce of clinicians, researchers and educators who are knowledgeable and able to thrive in settings that feature cutting-edge health care delivery methods
+- Ensure a workforce of clinicians, educators and consumers who are knowledgeable and able to thrive in settings that feature innovative health care delivery methods

 Programs for medical professionals